shadoko7/csharp-exercises/README.md

 # csharp-exercises
-Solutions of exercises from C# Practical Course book
+Solutions of exercises from C# Practical Course by Marcin Lis